Crested geckos have a wide variety of distinct colors and patterns known as “morphs.”

 This color pattern is reminiscent of whitewall tires, which is how the morph got its name.

 A whitewall crested gecko will usually have the base color and the white block of color.

 Other patterns may appear on the whitewall morph, but the lower half of its stomach should always have the white block of color with a distinct lateral line.

 Rare Crested Gecko Morphs

-Even though many crested gecko morphs already exist, breeders are always experimenting and coming up with new morphs.
+Even though many crested gecko morphs already exist, breeders are constantly experimenting and coming up with new morphs.

-Because of the nature of crested gecko genetics, breeding for a specific trait is somewhat difficult.
+Because of the nature of crested gecko genetics, breeding for a specific trait is somewhat tricky.

-Once a desirable trait in a crestie is achieved, breeders then breed the particular lizard with another crestie displaying the same traits.
+Once a desirable trait in a crestie is achieved, breeders breed the particular lizard with another crestie displaying the same characteristics.